If you are applying for teacher training as a non-UK citizen, you will need a visa or immigration status allowing you to study or work in England.

 Salary requirement for a Skilled Worker visa

-Non-UK salaried trainee teachers must earn a minimum salary to be eligible for a Skilled Worker visa – this varies by region, as follows:
+You must earn a minimum salary to be eligible for a Skilled Worker visa.
+This varies by region:

 -